EQUIPP® FAQ

 - The data and scores are updated monthly.
 For example, a performance refresh that takes place in August, health plans and PBMs submit data in July which represents data from January through June.
 PQS validates the submissions and calculates performance which is updated in August.

 - Compared to other segments and providers within health care such as physicians and hospitals, scoring may have a delay of months or years.
-EQUIPP® exceeds industry standards by having data represented with a 45 day lag time.
+EQUIPP® exceeds industry standards by having data represented with a 45-day lag time.

 - Where is my Star Rating in EQUIPP®?

 - Pharmacies do not receive Star Ratings; however, you do have performance scores based on measures that do impact the Star Ratings that Health Plans receive.
-Our dashboard provides an aggregated view of how you are performing for each measure based on the health plans/PBMs that provide us claims data.
+Our dashboard provides an aggregated view of how you are performing for each measure based on the health plans/PBMs that provide us with claims data.

 Performance Dashboard and My Programs